Realtime API

 is one of "pending", "active", "unsubscribed", or "error".

-is "error".
-It is the JS Error
+field.
+It is a JS Error

 Resolves when the subscription permanently stops receiving updates from the server.